How Your 2025 Wedding Could Save You Money on Taxes

 At the moment, there's a lot of talk about what Taylor Swift's wedding might look like now that she and Travis Kelce are engaged.
 But every year, couples across the country plan wedding celebrations that often come with a considerable price tag.

-As a result, some couples may wonder: Are there situations where wedding expenses can be written off on taxes, or is that idea a myth?
+Some couples might wonder: Are there situations in which wedding expenses can be written off on taxes, or is that idea a myth?

 From just $107.88 $24.99 for Kiplinger Personal Finance